Benson0216/Road-to-Pytorch-LinearRegression/README.md

 <h2 id="Visual">Visualization</h2>

-Visualize the data points for clarity.
+Visualizing data points for clarity of results.
 The plotting function will plot the training data points, testing data points and the predicted data points if they existed.
 ```python
 # visualize
 def plot_prediction(train_data = X_train,